review: Canon EF 16-35mm f/4L IS

 In photographing various cityscapes in New York, I was impressed with the image quality.
 There was some barrel distortion at the widest zoom setting, but nothing disturbing.

-There was mild image softness to the left-hand side of the frame at f/4 when tested with my Canon 6D (vendor).
+There was mild image softness to the left-hand side of the frame at f/4 when tested with my Canon 6D (affiliate).

 The next few frames were shot on a photographic outing arranged by Unique Photo, NJ’s largest photo retailer.
 Check out their program – they regularly arrange photo excursions and classes.